ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 In the near future, the plan is to expand and integrate the calendar plugins with custom project planning software and payment systems to generate project and payment schedules.
-In all cases, advanced date arithmetic is required, including the ability to handle recurrence exceptions for such dates as holidays and vacations.
+In each case, advanced date arithmetic is required, including the ability to handle recurrence exceptions for such dates as holidays and vacations.